NCERT Solutions for Class 6 Social and Political Life – I Chapter 7

 Do you live in a city?
 From where do you get the water and the electricity in your home?
 Do you know who fixes the lamp posts in your street?
-In Chapter 7 of CBSE Class 6 Civics, you will learn that urban administration is required to provide the basic amenities like street lights, garbage collection and water supply.
-The urban administration is also required to collect taxes (house and water taxes) and are responsible for cleaning the city’s drainage system, maintenance of parks and the market.
+In Chapter 7 of CBSE Class 6 Civics, you will learn that urban administration is required to provide the basic amenities like street lights, garbage collection, and water supply.
+The urban administration is also required to collect taxes (house and water taxes) and is responsible for cleaning the city’s drainage system, maintenance of parks, and the market.
 The municipal corporations or the councils carry out duties related to urban administration in India.
-This chapter talks about the roles, responsibilities and duties of the urban administration in making sure that the city functions smoothly.
+This chapter talks about the roles, responsibilities, and duties of the urban administration in making sure that the city functions smoothly.
 We also provide here NCERT Solutions for Class 6 Civics Chapter 7 “Urban Administration,” which cover the solutions for the exercises given in the book ‘Social and Political Life’.

 Students can download the NCERT Solutions for Class 6 Civics PDF below.

 NCERT Solutions for Class 6 Civics (Social and Political Life) Chapter 7 Urban Administration:- Download PDF Here

 NCERT Solutions for Class 6 Social Science Civics Chapter 7- “Urban Administration”